JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_dependencies.md

 2. Project Setup
 3. Declaration in `plugin.xml`

-If `NoClassDefFoundError` occurs at runtime, it means that either Step 3 was omitted or loading the (required) plugin dependency failed (please check log files [Development Instance](ide_development_instance.md#development-instance-settings-caches-logs-and-plugins)).
+If `NoClassDefFoundError` occurs at runtime, it means that either Step 3 was omitted or loading the plugin dependency failed (please check log files from [Development Instance](ide_development_instance.md#development-instance-settings-caches-logs-and-plugins)).

 </procedure>